 Studying at the Faculty through ERASMUS

-In France, university programs are structured into 3-, 5-, and 8-year tracks, leading to Bachelor’s, Master’s, and PhD degrees.
-For each degree, coursework is divided into semesters (two semesters per academic year), each worth 30 credits, which are cumulative and transferable within France and across Europe.
+In France, university programs are organized into 3-, 5-, and 8-year tracks, leading to Bachelor’s, Master’s, and PhD degrees.
+For each degree, coursework is divided into semesters (2 semesters per academic year), each corresponding to 30 credits, which are accumulative and transferable within France and across Europe.
 Erasmus students can spend one or two semesters studying at the School of Pharmacy or complete a research internship inone of the university’s laboratories.

 The School of Pharmacy offers a wide range of courses in pharmaceutical and biological sciences.